310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 I feel like my head’s gonna burst from all this self-loathing and frustration…

 But!
 I *really* don’t wanna!
-I don’t wanna cross-dress ever again!!
+I don’t wanna cross-dress ever again…!
 {% endbubble %}

 {% bubble Midori %}